Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Windtunnel experiment

+Though this is the first time such an experiment is ever performed in a windtunnel, it bears some resemblance to an experiment performed earlier, using a big fan \citep{smeurgust}.
+However, the maximum airspeed measured 1 m in front of the fan was only 4.0 m/s, a relatively small disturbance.
+Moreover, the flow was not very homogeneous, as the airspeed was only 1.3 m/s at the center of the fan.
+The use of a professional windtunnel makes the results much more quantitative.

-The INDI loop basically controls the acceleration of the MAV.
-From this perspective, it is an addition to a PID controller, where with INDI the integral gain is zero.
-This is why we will compare the performance of INDI with a regular PID controller.
-The PID controller is manually tuned to give the fastest response possible without oscillation.
+The INDI loop basically controls the acceleration of the MAV, with a PD controller providing the acceleration reference.
+From this perspective, it is a variation of a PID controller, where the INDI loop replaces the integral of the PID controller.
+This is why the performance of INDI will be compared with a regular PID controller.
+The PID controller is manually tuned to give the fastest response possible to a 5m step input, without oscillation.
+Energy efficiency is not considered in the tuning of the controller.
 Both the INDI as well as the PID outer loop controllers make use of the inner loop INDI controller for attitude control.
-For the PID controller, the P, I and D gains work directly on the position and velocity to produce a reference roll, pitch and thrust.
-In tuning these gains, there is a trade-off to be made.
+For the PID controller, the P, I and D gains work directly on the position and velocity to produce a reference roll, pitch and thrust, as is shown in Figure \ref{fig:pidctrl}.
+Here $\bs{R}$ is a matrix defined by:

+In tuning the PID gains, there is a trade-off to be made.
 By increasing the integral gain, faster offset compensation can be obtained.
 This way the quadrotor can adjust to the disturbance of the windtunnel faster.
 However, with a high integral gain, the quadrotor will also have more overshoot in reference tracking tasks such as sudden position changes.
 This trade-off is non-existent for the INDI controller.
+Table \ref{tbl:params} and \ref{tbl:paramspid} present the parameters that have been used for the INDI and PID controllers respectively.

-We can do a crude comparison between the $K_\xi$ and $K_{\dot{\xi}}$ gains of the INDI controller and the P and D gains of the PID controller.
-Around hover, the virtual control is related to the change in commanded attitude angle through a division by gravity, assuming small angles. $K_\xi$ and $K_{\dot{\xi}}$ then become 0.70 (m/s)/m and 0.15 rad/(m/s) respectively.
+It is possible to do a crude comparison between the $K_\xi$ and $K_{\dot{\xi}}$ gains of the INDI controller and the P and D gains of the PID controller.
+Around hover, the virtual control is related to the change in commanded attitude angle through a division by gravity, assuming small angles.
+This means that $K_{\dot{\xi}}$ should be divided by 9.81, so $K_\xi$ and $K_{\dot{\xi}}$ become 0.70 (m/s)/m and 0.15 rad/(m/s) respectively.
 For the PID controller, the corresponding P and D gains are 0.65 (m/s)/m and 0.20 rad/(m/s) respectively.
 Though these gains are not exactly the same, the goal of this crude comparison is to show that both controllers have roughly the same gains.
-Since we will consider disturbance rejection properties, the integral gain will play the biggest role.
+Since the disturbance rejection properties will be considered, the integral gain will play the biggest role.